petermego/petermego/README.md

 ### About me:
 <!--- 🔭 I’m currently working on ...-->
-- 🔭 I’m currently learning Flask and contributing more projects.
+- 🔭 I’m currently contributing more projects.
 - ⚡ Fun fact: in 2019 i learnt HTML as a programming language.
 <!--
 - 👯 I’m looking to collaborate on ...